 Let’s dive in!

-There are a few causes of your muscle or joint pain from jumping rope.
-However, just below we are listed common causes of joint pain while jumping rope.
+There are a few causes of why your you have knee or joint pain from jumping rope.
+However, just below we are listed common causes of jump rope joint pain.

 1. Pre-Existing Condition